genepi/ngs-class/scripts/project.md

 ## Genepi MinION Hackathon
-Welcome to the first Genepi MinION Hackathon!
+Welcome to the Genepi MinION Hackathon!
 Your task today is to analyse our created MinION metagenome data.

 Since you work on your local laptops, please install filezilla (https://filezilla-project.org/) to copy the result files from our remote machine.